SMART Modified Tour: 1997 season

 The 1997 season only held five races, four of which were at Caraway Speedway.
 The July 4th event at Tri-County Motor Speedway was the season opener, after rain canceled the April 12th scheduled season opener at Caraway Speedway.
 The season ended at Caraway Speedway on September 27.

 Jay Foley became the only driver other than Junior Miller to win a S.M.A.R.T.
 Modified race in 1997, winning the prestigious Myrtle Beach event on August 30.
-Junior Miller won by making a decisive pass of Frank Fleming on the 121st lap at the September 6th race.
-At the season finale to the abbreviated season, Junior Miller went 4-for-5, winning both the finale and the championship title.
+Miller won by making a decisive pass of Frank Fleming on the 121st lap at the September 6th race.
+At the season finale to the abbreviated season, Junior Miller went four-for-five, winning both the finale and the championship title.
 Miller was under severe pressure from Frank Fleming late in the race, but Fleming hit the wall late, setting up a three-lap dash for the checkered.
 This was Miller's fourth championship in the series.

 1998 season

-The 1998 season, the tenth season of the series, had an increase of events, to 9 races.
+The 1998 season, the tenth season of the series, had an increase of events, to nine races.
 The season began on April 11 at Caraway Speedway, and ended at Caraway Speedway on October 11.
 Frank Fleming made it a season sweep at Tri-County Motor Speedway on September 19, by holding off Burt Myers.
 In the season finale, Jay Hedgecock won the race but it was Junior Miller who was crowned the 1998 champion.
 There were five different winners during the season.
-Junior Miller won the most victories, with three.
-This was Junior Miller's second straight year, and fifth time in series history, that he had won the championship.
+Miller won the most victories, with three.
+This was Miller's second straight year, and fifth time in series history, that he had won the championship.

 1999 season

-The 1999 season held 13 races.
+The 1999 season held thirteen races.
 The season began on March 27 at Summerville Speedway, and ended at Caraway Speedway on November 1.
 Frank Fleming claimed the season opener victory by holding off Junior Miller.
 Burt Myers won his first series race on September 4 at Myrtle Beach Speedway.
-Junior Miller dominated the B-99 500, leading all 150 laps en route to victory over Jay Foley and points rival Gary Myers.
+Miller dominated the B-99 500, leading all 150 laps en route to victory over Jay Foley and points rival Gary Myers.
 Miller left the event 70 points ahead of Myers.
 Miller continued to dominate the circuit at the next event, rolling to his third consecutive victory.
 At the Kenny Minter Memorial 150, Jay Hedgecock won his second race of the year.
 Meanwhile, Miller headed into the championship finale with a 73-point cushion on Myers in the battle for the title.
 Hedgecock ended the year with his second consecutive victory, holding off pole winner Frank Fleming.
-Despite only finishing 12th, Junior Miller claimed the championship.
+Despite only finishing twelfth, Miller claimed the championship.
 There were six different winners during the season.
-Junior Miller again won the most events with four wins during the season.
+Miller again won the most events with four wins during the season.
 The 1999 season Championship was Miller's third straight championship and the sixth of his career.